-Why can heat be dangerous?
+Why can hot weather in the UK heatwave be dangerous?

 Excessive heat can:

-* Increase heart problems
+- Increase heart problems

-* Raise breathing problems
+- Raise breathing problems

-* Cause heatstroke
+- Cause heatstroke

 There are four different heatwave levels.

 Level 1 – Green: This is the ‘normal’ state, where there is no more than a 50% risk of heatwave.
 People should just be aware of the risks of heat and the need to keep cool.

 Level 2 – Amber: Alert and readiness – there’s now a 60% chance that ‘threshold’ temperatures will be reached for 2 or more days.
 ‘Threshold’ temperatures vary from region to region around the country, but are around 30°C during the day and 15°C at night.

 Level 3 – Red: Heatwave action – this stage is reached when threshold temperatures have been reached in at least one region around the country.